The AGNP core curriculum consists of courses, seminars and clinical experiences that focus on:

 - Advanced physiology and pathophysiology

-- Focused courses on management of patients with acute, chronic, gender-based, and mental health-related conditions
+- Focused courses on management of patients with episodic, chronic, gender-based, and mental health-related conditions

 - Leadership and health care advocacy